Bempton Cliffs: Kittiwakes

 Numerically the most common bird, around 10% of the United Kingdom population of kittiwakes (Rissa tridactyla) nest here.

 Puffins

 The Atlantic puffins (Fratercula arctica) at Bempton Cliffs tend to nest in rock crevices, whereas burrows are used at most UK sites.
 Although there are estimated to be around 958 birds (450 breeding pairs), it is relatively difficult to get a close view of them.
 The puffins along the Yorkshire coast are now endangered.

 The Bempton puffins mostly fly 40 km east to the Dogger Bank to feed.
 Their numbers may however be adversely affected by a reduction in local sand eel numbers caused by global warming, in turn caused by plankton being driven north by the 2 degree rise in local sea temperatures.

+Artwork

+A series of 22 panels of phonetic birdsong by artist Adrian Riley were commissioned by the RSPB in 2017 and are installed across the site near habitats appropriate to the birdsong in each panel.

+In fiction

+The cliffs play an important role in Belinda Bauer's 2025 novel The Impossible Thing, which focuses on the search for a rare red guillemot egg robbed from the cliffs.